 Index to the information below:

-There is NO compulsory equipment for the Great Otway Gravel Grind (unlike the Otway Odyssey MTB that requires you to carry a first aid kit).
+There is NO compulsory equipment to be carried for the Great Otway Gravel Grind.
 Please note recommended items below:

 - Minimum 32mm width tyres designed for use on gravel/rocky/pebbly surfaces

 - We recommend 1 bottle minimum for 49km riders and 2 bottles for 97km riders.

 - Sustenance to last you until you reach the cafes and/or finish line